vckyou/Reforestation/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## Leather is great for sneaking around because it's made of hide.